apiflask/apiflask/docs/docs.md

 The following chapters are useful for contributors and who want to know more about
 APIFlask:

+- **[API Reference](/api/app)**: The API reference of APIFlask.
 - **[Comparison and Motivations](/comparison)**: The differences between APIFlask and similar projects.
-- **[API Reference](/api/app)**: The API reference of APIFlask.
 - **[Authors](/authors)**: The authors of APIFlask.
 - **[Changelog](/changelog)**: The change log of each version of APIFlask.

 ## External Documentations

-I will try to cover the basic usages in APIFlask's documentation.
+I will try to cover all the basic usages in APIFlask's documentation.
 However, for advanced usages, you may need to read the documentation of the framework, tools that APIFlask based
 on: